gabsillis/iceicle/doc/index.rst

 ============
 Spacetime DG
 ============

-Space-time DG is ostensibly treated as any other DG problem, with the last dimension representing the time dimension.
+In ICEicle, Space-time DG is ostensibly treated as any other DG problem, with the last dimension representing the time dimension.
 Discretizations take this into account and implement fluxes such that the last dimension is the time dimension.
 Consider a general conservation law as generally described with space and time derivatives separate: